Generic selectors

 The pearl cichlid has one of the broadest distributions of any South American cichlid.
 It ranges from coastal river basins in Bahia state in northeastern Brazil all the way south through southeastern Brazil to Uruguay and northeastern Argentina.
 Some populations also extend into the Paraguay River basin.
 This is a fish that naturally occurs across a wide variety of climates, which explains its remarkable adaptability in captivity.

 In the wild, pearl cichlids inhabit slow-moving rivers, streams, lakes, and even coastal lagoons with slightly brackish conditions.
-They’re typically found over sandy or muddy substrates where they can engage in their characteristic earth-eating behavior, picking up mouthfuls of sediment, sifting out edible material like invertebrates and detritus, and expelling the rest through their gills.
+They’re found over sandy or muddy substrates where they can engage in their characteristic earth-eating behavior, picking up mouthfuls of sediment, sifting out edible material like invertebrates and detritus, and expelling the rest through their gills.
 Unlike many tropical cichlids, the pearl cichlid experiences seasonal temperature variation in parts of its range, with water temperatures occasionally dropping below 65°F (18°C) during cooler months.

 The habitats where pearl cichlids are found often have moderate vegetation, rocky areas, and submerged wood.
 These structures provide territorial boundaries and spawning sites that are critical to the fish’s natural behavior.